 - PhD-P Level: PhD students once they pass both Qualifying Requirements

-- PhD-C Level: PhD students who have achieved Candidacy Status according to 7.8.2 of the Graduate School Handbook.
+- PhD-C Level: PhD students who have achieved Candidacy Status according to the Graduate School Handbook

-Consult the latest Annual GTA Terms and Conditions for the actual pay scales associated with these levels.
+Consult the latest Annual GTA Terms and Conditions for the pay scales associated with these levels.

 Thanks to The William A. Henson Endowed Mathematics Student Travel Fund* the OSU Mathematics Department is able to provide graduate student travel support for students to participate in relevant academic and professional events beyond the local area.
 Students interested in applying for this travel support must fill out the online Travel Grant Application and their Advisor will need to provide a Letter of Support to the Chair of the Graduate Studies Committee.
 This should be done at least 6 weeks prior to the event start date for the GSC to make a decision.
 You will then be notified of the results.
-Awards are typically meant to cover the transportation and lodging for the event and are limited to about $1000 over a student's entire academic career.
 Students on Presidential Fellowship should utilize the travel funds available through the Graduate School first.

-For additional information please contact the Math Graduate Office (MA 102).
+For additional information, please contact the Math Graduate Office.

 * established February 10, 2012, by the Board of Trustees of The Ohio State University, with gifts from William A. Henson (B.S.
 1978)